Policies

 Examples of emails that are not permitted under the policy include:

-• Calls to action, such as enroll in classes, register for a training
+- Calls to action, such as enroll in classes, register for a training, or participate in a survey

 *Colleges and units that previously used mass email to solicit enrollment in university programs, events, and services should use more targeted communications to reach their specific audiences, and can consult their collegiate or unit communications team to develop a plan for how to do so without the use of mass email.
 Solutions will be required within one year of this policy’s enactment.